29

 apt update

-At the same time, you can see. that the new repository is connected, because The terminal is given a message:
+At the same time it is visible. that the new repository is connected, because The terminal displays the following message:

-4) checked that new packages can be updated (update simulation without installation)
+4) Checked that new packages can be updated (simulation of update without installation)

 apt list --upgradable